MarcoTerzulli/Alg_Distr_2021_Python_Chord/README.md

 Software to install for the project to work, and how to install it.

 ```
-* A Windows, Linux or MacOS machine
+* A Linux or MacOS machine
 * Python 3.7+
 * Python Pip3
 ```